Optimal estimation for regression discontinuity design with binary outcomes: Our minimax estimator and its properties

 These two lemmas allow us to restrict our search space for the optimal $\bm{w}$ to nonincreasing vectors that place no weight on the observations with $C\|R_i\| \geq 1/2$.
-For notational simplicity, we assume without loss of generality that our sample includes observations with $C \|R_i\| < 1/2$ only, so that $\mathcal{W}_0=\mathcal{W}_1$.
+For notational simplicity, without loss of generality, we assume that our sample includes observations with $C \|R_i\| < 1/2$ only, so that $\mathcal{W}_0=\mathcal{W}_1$.
 Theorem \ref{thm:max_problem} and Lemma \ref{lem:monotone} then imply that the minimax problem is reduced to

 where